Web Content Display (Global)

 - use of a scribe with separate invigilation

 - access to medication (with time made up for attending to medical needs)

 - separate invigilation

-- reducing the number of tasks in an assessment type
+- reducing the number of school-assessment tasks in an assessment type

 Please refer to Special provisions forms and support materials for examples of possible adjustments in relation to the grounds for eligibility and possible impact of a condition / circumstances on a student's ability to participate in or comply with the conditions of SACE curriculum and assessment.

-Case studies [WORD 124KB] provide further individual examples of school-approved special provisions.
+Case studies [DOC 124KB] provide further individual examples of school-approved special provisions.